 You may be wondering why anyone would want to borrow against a home they worked hard to pay off.
-Why not remain in your home and live there debt-free?
+Here’s how reverse mortgages work, and what homeowners considering one need to know.

 Who is eligible for a reverse mortgage?

-The primary homeowner must be age 62 or older to apply.
-However, Irwin says that if one spouse is under 62, you may still be able to get a reverse mortgage if you meet other eligibility criteria.
+To be eligible for a reverse mortgage, the primary homeowner must be age 62 or older.
+However, if a spouse is under 62, you may still be able to get a reverse mortgage if you meet other eligibility criteria.
 For example:

 - You must own your home outright or have a single primary lien you hope to borrow against.

 - Any existing mortgage you have must be paid off using the proceeds from your reverse mortgage.

 - You must live in the home as your primary residence.

 - You must remain current on property taxes, homeowners insurance and other mandatory legal obligations, such as homeowners association dues.

 - You must participate in a consumer information session led by a HUD-approved counselor.